Whip antenna

 A whip antenna is an antenna consisting of a straight flexible wire or rod.
 The bottom end of the whip is connected to the radio receiver or transmitter.
 A whip antenna is a form of monopole antenna.
-The antenna is designed to be flexible so that it does not break easily, and the name is derived from the whip-like motion that it exhibits when disturbed.
+The antenna is designed to be flexible so that it does not break easily.
 Whip antennas for portable radios are often made of a series of interlocking telescoping metal tubes, so they can be retracted when not in use.
-Longer whips, made for mounting on vehicles and structures, are made of a flexible fiberglass rod around a wire core and can be up to 35 ft long.
+Longer whips, made for mounting on vehicles and structures, may be made of a flexible fiberglass rod around a wire core.

 The length of a whip antenna is determined by the wavelength of the radio waves it is used with.
 Their length varies from compact electrically short antennas 1/10 wavelength long, up to 5/8 wavelength to improve directivity.
 The most common type is the quarter-wave whip, which is approximately 1/4 wavelength long.

 Whips are the most common type of monopole antenna, and are used in the higher frequency HF, VHF and UHF radio bands.
 They are widely used as the antennas for hand-held radios, cordless phones, walkie-talkies, FM radios, boom boxes, and Wi-Fi enabled devices, and are attached to vehicles as the antennas for car radios and two-way radios for wheeled vehicles and for aircraft.
 Larger versions mounted on roofs, balconies and radio masts are used as base station antennas for amateur radio and police, fire, ambulance, taxi, and other vehicle dispatchers.